-- Slice the chili pepers' stems off and remove the seeds inside.
+- Slice the chili peppers' stems off and remove the seeds inside.

-- In a cast iron or non-stick pan, cook the chili peppers for 1 or 2 minutes on each side with no oil until fragrant, then transfer to the blender jug.
+- In a Dutch iron or large non-stick pan, cook the chili peppers for 1 or 2 minutes on each side with no oil until fragrant, then transfer to the blender jug.

 - In the same pan, warm 2 tablespoons olive oil under medium-high heat and add chopped onion.
 Cook until fragrant and soft, stirring occasionally – it takes about 2-3 minutes.

 - Add crushed garlic and chopped tomatoes and keep cooking for 3 minutes, stirring occasionally.
 Transfer the cooked mixture to the blender.

 - In the blender, add vegetable stock, white vinegar, cumin, oregano, marjoram, cinnamon, cloves, and salt.
 Blend at high speed until the mixture is smooth.
 Set aside.

 - In a large non-stick pot or cast iron pan, warm the remaining 2 tablespoons olive oil and stir-fry the jackfruit for about 4-5 minutes.
 Season with salt and pepper.

 - Use a fork or potato mashed to smash the jack fruit pieces to release their individual fibers and look like shredded pulled pork.

 - Then, pour the Birria sauce over, cover, and simmer for 15 minutes or more until the sauce has thickened, but you still have some liquid on top to dip the tacos in.

 - Taste the sauce.
 If too spicy, you can stir in the maple syrup and cook for 3 extra minutes to blend flavors.